-The first part of each Synod day includes prayer, Bible Study, dealing with questions, giving notice of motions, and procedural motions.
+The first part of each Synod day includes prayer, Bible Study, a number of formal matters, answering and asking of questions, giving notice of motions, and procedural motions.
 This formal time is concluded with the 'calling of motions'.
 The business paper guides members through this portion of the meeting, listing the relevant item in the order that it will be taken with accompanying information.
+Some comments on the matters on the business paper follow.